shredEngineer/MagnetiCalc/README.md

   (derived from the fundamental
   <img src="https://render.githubusercontent.com/render/math?math=\mathbf{A}" alt="A">- and
   <img src="https://render.githubusercontent.com/render/math?math=\mathbf{B}" alt="B">-fields).
-* Add a list of objects, for wires and permeability classes (constraints), with a transformation pipeline for each object;
+* Add a list of objects, for wires and permeability groups (constraints), with a transformation pipeline for each object;
   move the `Wire` widget to a dedicated dialog window instead.
   (Add support for multiple wires, study mutual induction.)
 * Interactively display superposition of fields with varying currents.
 * Add (cross-)stress scalar metric: Ratio of absolute flux density contribution to actual flux density at every point.
-* Highlight permeability classes with
+* Highlight permeability groups with
   <img src="https://render.githubusercontent.com/render/math?math=\mu_r \neq 0"> in the 3D view.
 * Add support for multiple current values and animate the resulting fields.
 * Add support for modeling of core material saturation and hysteresis effects.